 Local citations and directories for local businesses

-Local citations are mentions of your business online and every local business needs these before doing any kind of off page SEO.
+Local citations are mentions of your business online, and every local business needs these before doing any off-page SEO.

 A guest post is an article you write on another website that includes a link back to your website.

-If I were to write a guest post then it would be an industry relevant website, a website that knew me and had traffic.
+If I were to write a guest post, it would be an industry-relevant website, a website that knew me and had traffic.

 HARO and PR Hunter

-There are 2 websites that help you connect with journalists and editors who are writing articles and need to quote sources.
+Two websites help you connect with journalists and editors who write articles and need to quote sources.

 Broken Link Building

-They say the old ones are the best ones; yes, I’m a huge broken link building fan and have gained more links from this tactic than any other.
+They say the old ones are the best; yes, I’m a huge broken link building fan and have gained more links from this tactic than any other.

 It can be difficult for a beginner or business owner to get their head around this.

-It can be difficult to replicate competitors’ links.
+It can be challenging to replicate competitors’ links.